 The Ferrovial Water Footprint is composed of three indices:

-- Business Water Index (BWI) , related to the consumption of water and its discharge carried out in activities developed by Ferrovial.
-The 2017 BWI index value is 5,482,743
+- Business Water Index (BWI), related to the consumption of water and its discharge carried out in activities developed by us.

-- Water Treatment Index (WTI) , related to the impact of the water treatment activity on resources (WWTP, Wastewater Treatment Plant, iWWT, Industrial Wastewater Treatment Plant, PWTP, Potable Water Treatment Plant, and SWDF, Seawater Desalination Facilities).
-The 2017 WTI index value is -199,656,213
+- Water Treatment Index (WTI), related to the impact of the water treatment activity on resources (WWTP, Wastewater Treatment Plant, iWWT, Industrial Wastewater Treatment Plant, PWTP, Potable Water Treatment Plant, and SWDF, Seawater Desalination Facilities).

-- Water Access Index (WAI) , related to water supply projects within the Social Action Program.
-The 2017 WAI index value is -535,156
+- Water Access Index (WAI), related to water supply projects within the Social Action Program.

 In 2016, we published for the first time data from Water Footprint with a 100% scope.
-In addition, in the same year the company first presented itself to the Water category of the CDP index.
-The company currently holds a B rating.
+In the same year, our company presented itself for the first time to the Water category of the CDP index.

 |Water consumption||Unit||FY 2015||FY 2016||FY 2017|